 • Fitting a crown or veneer where the discolouration is more severe, after root canal treatment for example.
 Your tooth is covered with a colour-matched composite bonding material to form a crown, or another option is veneers, thin ceramic shells that cover the outer surfaces of the teeth.

-So don't get down about the brown, contact your dentist today to find out more about the teeth whitening options that are right for you.
+So don’t get down about the brown, contact us today to find out more about the teeth whitening options that are right for you.